SetProtocol/STIPS/STIPS/STIP-009.md

 function addAllowedAssets(address[] memory _assets)
 ```
 + for each asset in _assets
-  + require that asset is not already registered in the *assetAllowList* mapping
+  + require that asset is not already registered in the *assetAllowlist* mapping
-  + add asset to the *assetAllowList* array
+  + add asset to the *assetAllowlist* array
   + set *assetAllowlist[asset]* to `true`
   + emit *AllowAssetAdded* event